roblingjohn/gt-homework-portfolio/README.md

 ## Credits

-This site was designed for the class and refactored by John Robling.
+This site was designed by John Robling.

 Some styling was based on templates from https://www.w3schools.com/ and https://getbootstrap.com/.